-The school’s Green Team is led by Upper Sixth student David Palmer.
-This group of pupils are committed to making changes across the school that will benefit the environment.
-Their projects include establishing a bee garden, planting a herb garden that will develop into a vegetable patch, increasing the number of recycling bins across the school sites, planning lessons on sustainability and reducing food waste.
-The team also hold open forums where pupils can share their ideas and lead on new projects that will make a difference.
+The school’s Green Team is a group of pupils committed to making changes across the school that will benefit the environment.
+They aim to challenge the school community to recognise the importance of lifestyle adjustments in the face of an increasing environmental crises.
+The team hold open forums where pupils can share their ideas and lead on new projects that will make a difference.

 New building projects in the school are undertaken with energy efficiency and environmental impact being included as top priorities.
 The Peter Hall Performing Arts Centre, which opened in 2018, is a very environmentally friendly building with an A rating in its Energy Performance Certificate (EPC).
 On the roof, there is a solar farm with 49 south facing solar panels (Photovoltaic Panels) generating 12.5Kwp and there is also a rainwater harvester which collects around 500 litres of rainwater for the irrigation of plants on Ellison Court.

 The building benefits from two ground source heat pumps (GSHP) which generate an expected annual heat of 168,000 kWhth.
 Under-floor heating, which is also more efficient, also serves the adjacent classics building.
 Of interest, the classics block also has a sedum roof installed, which as well as being highly attractive, also offers a habitat for butterflies and other insects.

 Across the school sites, the estates team, led by Paul Kingston, are also spearheading a number of projects to make the school as environmentally friendly as possible.